jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 to compute 355_000_000 / 113 and insert a decimal point just after the leftmost digit.

+In the same fashion, negative numbers are avoided.
+In some rare cases, this requires a workaround.

 Another  point.
 When  dividing  two numbers,  finding each  successive digits for the  quotient is a trial-and-error process.
 Let us suppose we want to divide 654000 by 1852.
 For the mental division, we focus on